EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 # Application to 6tisch #

-Terminology
+One candidate embedding of EALS into a bootstrapping architecture is as described in {{I-D.ietf-6tisch-minimal-security}}.
+The new device, or pledge in 6TiSCH terminology, requests to be admitted into the network managed by the Join Registrar/Coordinator.

-The Pledge is EALS client and the Join Registrar/Coordinator is EALS server.
+The Pledge maps to an EALS/CoAP client, and the Join Registrar/Coordinator maps to an EALS/CoAP server.

+When a pledge first joins a constrained network, it typically does not have IPv6 connectivity to reach the Join Registrar/Coordinator.
+For that reason, pledge communicates with the Join Proxy, a one hop neighbor of the pledge.
+Join Proxy statelessly relays the exchanges between the pledge and the Join Registrar/Coordinator.

-One candidate embedding of EALS into a bootstrapping architecture is as described in {{I-D.ietf-6tisch-minimal-security}}  where the Plegde is EALS/CoAP client, the Join Registrar/Coordinator is EALS/CoAP server and Join Proxy is a CoAP proxy.
+As in the model of {{I-D.ietf-6tisch-minimal-security}}, the Join Proxy plays the role of a CoAP proxy.

-Stateless proxy, recap and reference minimal security draft
+Default CoAP proxy, however, keeps state information in order to relay the response back to the originating client, in this case the pledge.
+To mitigate Denial of Service attacks at the Join Proxy, {{I-D.ietf-6tisch-minimal-security}} mandates the use of a new CoAP option, Stateless-Proxy option, that allows the Join Proxy to operate statelessly.
+This document also mandates the use of the Stateless-Proxy option.

+# Application to Anima #
- BRSKI {{I-D.ietf-anima-bootstrapping-keyinfra}} specifies an automated bootstrapping of a remote secure key infrastructure (BRSKI) using vendor installed X.509 certificate, in combination with a vendor authorized service on the Internet.
-BRSKI is referencing Enrolment over Secure Transport (EST) {{RFC7030}}.

-, to enable zero-touch joining of a device in a network domain
+Another application of EALS is to the BRSKI {{I-D.ietf-anima-bootstrapping-keyinfra}} problem statement.
+BRSKI specifies an automated bootstrapping of a remote secure key infrastructure (BRSKI) using vendor installed X.509 certificate, in combination with a vendor authorized service on the Internet.
+BRSKI is referencing Enrolment over Secure Transport (EST) {{RFC7030}} to enable zero-touch joining of a device in a network domain.

-One application of EALS is to the BRSKI {{I-D.ietf-anima-bootstrapping-keyinfra}} problem statement.
-BRSKI deals with automated bootstrapping of new devices using vendor installed X.509 certificate, in combination with a vendor authorized service on the Internet.
-The following terminology is used

-Pledge:
-:  the prospective device, which has the identity provided to at the factory.
-Neither the device nor the network knows if the device yet knows if this device belongs with this network.

-Joined Node:
-: the prospective device, after having completing the join process, often just called a Node.

-Join Proxy (JP):
-:  a stateless relay that provides connectivity between the pledge and the join registrar/coordinator.

-Join Registrar/Coordinator (JRC):
-:  a central entity responsible for authentication and authorization of joining nodes.
+The problem statement from BRSKI is imported into this document:

    Bootstrapping a new device can occur using a routable address and a cloud service, or using only link-local connectivity, or on limited/